gridlocdev/v/vlib/vweb/README.md

 	return true
 }
 ```
-For now you can only add 1 middleware to a route specific function via attributes.
+For now, you can only add 1 middleware to a route specific function via attributes.

 ### Redirect

-Used when you want be redirected to an url
+Used when you want to be redirected to a URL

 **Examples:**